amr-abdelhamid/refbook/manuscript/main.md

     ![](images/duplicatecode/reusesame.png)

-1. If coupling between A and B is bad, then *Extract Methods* in A and then chose whether to *Move Methods* to an existing class, or *Extract Class*, a new class C. In both cases, A and B will depend on the common class:
+1. If coupling between A and B is bad, then *Extract Methods* in A and then *Move Methods* to an existing common class.
+If no candidate common class is available, use the *Extract Class* refactoring to extract the common methods to a new class C. In both cases, A and B will depend on the common class C:

     ![](images/duplicatecode/reusenew.png)

 A> #### Why we should favor composition over inheritance A>
 A> This is a controversial topic since the inception of object-oriented design.
 A lot has been said about when to use inheritance and whether you should favor composition and when.
-However, it seems there is a general "impression" that over use of inheritance causes problems and deteriorates program clarity; something which we are already trying to enhance.
+However, it seems there is a general "impression" that overuse of inheritance causes problems and deteriorates program clarity; something which we are already trying to avoid.
 Here are some references:
 A>
 A> * The GOF book, way back in 1995, advices us to "Favor 'object composition' over 'class inheritance'."
 They rightly argue that "because inheritance exposes a subclass to details of its parent's implementation, it's often said that 'inheritance breaks encapsulation'" [12]
-A> * Eric S. Raymond, in his book *The Art of Unix Programming*, argues that the over use of inheritance introduces layers in code and "destroys transparencies" [13].
+A> * Eric S. Raymond, in his book *The Art of Unix Programming*, argues that the overuse of inheritance introduces layers in code and "destroys transparencies" [13].
 I absolutely agree on this.
 From my experience, looking for a bug in a pile of inheritance hierarchy with five or six layers of polymorphic behavior is like searching for a needle in a haystack!
 A>
-A> Im many cases, using composition with the [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) hits a sweet sport between composition and inheritance.
+A> Im many cases, using composition with the [Strategy pattern](https://en.wikipedia.org/wiki/Strategy_pattern) hits a sweet spot between composition and inheritance.
 Consider this example: We are building a car system simulator in which a car may have two breaking systems: standard and ABS.
 In this case, it may be straight forward to use inheritance:
 A>
 A> ![](images/cartype1.png)
 A>